vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/ponto.rst

 **Ponto** is a service that allows companies and professionals to aggregate their accounts in one place and directly see all their transactions within one app.
-It is a third-party solution that is continuously expanding the number of bank institutions that can be synchronized with Odoo.
+It is a third-party solution that is continuously expanding the number of bank institutions that can be synchronized with Leansoft.

 .. image:: ponto/ponto-logo.png
    :align: center